yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 Use the following steps to set up [xCluster replication](../../../architecture/docdb-replication/async-replication/) between two YugabyteDB clusters.

 To set up xCluster replication, you first need to deploy two (source and target) clusters.
 Refer to [Create a multi-zone cluster](#create-a-multi-zone-cluster).
-Add the `--backup_daemon` flag
+Add the `--backup_daemon` flag.

 {{< tabpane text=true >}}